EL Civics for ESL Students

 Who was George Washington?

-• He was a general during the American Revolutionary War and became the first President of the United States.
+• He was a general of the American troops during the American Revolutionary War.
+He became the first President of the United States.

-• He is called the "Father of Our Country."
+• Washington is called the "Father of Our Country."

 Page 2 >>

-Copyrights to the pictures and photos on this Martin Luther King, Jr. Unit and Civics website belong to individual photographers.
+Copyrights to the pictures and photos on this Presidents Day lesson and EL Civics website belong to individual photographers.
 We have purchased the rights to use them.
-Do not copy the pictures/photos on this site.
-Permission is granted to copy any of the worksheets for classroom use.
-Permission is also granted to link to any page of this website.
-Contact Christina Niven, ESL Web Developer, at christina@elcivics.com.
-Please send corrections, comments, greetings, and requests for new units.
+Do not copy the images on this website.
+Permission is granted to copy any of the worksheets for classroom or home use.
+You may link to any page of this website.
+Contact Christina Niven, ESL teacher, at christina@elcivics.com.
+Please send corrections, comments, and requests for new lessons.
 Copyright © Christina Niven, 2007.